Algaecide

 What is an Algaecide?

-Understanding the algaecide definition means knowing their main job.
+Understanding the algaecide definition means knowing its main job.
 Algaecides are chemicals that kill or stop algae in swimming pools.
 They are key to keeping the water clean, but many people don’t get it right.

 Understanding Algaecides and Their Purpose